-Summary of RMC Applications and Materials Relevant to the Prerequisite and Credit performance that meets ASHRAE 90.1-2007, while EA Credit 1 provides up to 19 Points for achieving better energy performance.
+Summary of RMC Applications and Materials Relevant to the Prerequisite and Credit

+There are a number of ready mixed concrete technologies that have an important role in energy saving.
+EA Prerequisite 2 requires a 10% improvement on energy performance that meets ASHRAE 90.1-2007, while EA Credit 1 provides up to 19 Points for achieving better energy performance.
 The primary role of ready mixed concrete in improving energy performance is in reducing heat loss and gain through foundation and building walls and roof, using insulated wall and roof technologies.
 The mass effect of concrete can also play a role in satisfying the prerequisite and in achieving points under EA Credit 1, by reducing overall energy consumption.